Monday, December 28, 2009

 No one is truly the "star" of this movie.
 It's an ensemble film at heart.
 Bogart would become one of the biggest stars in films, but here he's primarily used to show the long-term effects of a life of crime.
 Sidney is a luminous presence in this film, and she is very touching in the scenes where Drina tries to convince her delinquent brother that they should try to escape.
 McCrea is meant to represent the moral conscience of the film, and he pulls it off rather effectively.
 He certainly stands out among most of the rest of the characters by always trying to make the right choices.

 However, it's the kids you'll likely remember the longest.
 They are having the most fun in the movie.
-They get to jump in the water and swim almost every day.
+They get to jump in the water of the East River and swim almost every day despite seeming to be dirtier when they get back on dry land.
 They get to play pranks on each other and on other people.
 They manage to initiate new members from time to time, and they even get to arrange fights with rival gangs in the area.
 They also talk a lot, using the kind of slang and dialects that must have been grating to adult ears in 1937.
+They also get to share tales of their everyday existence in ways that can actually be endearing at times.
 It's no wonder that these charismatic young men are the real reason to see Dead End nowadays.

-Oscar Nominations: Picture, Supporting Actress (Trevor), Art Direction, and Cinematography
+Oscar Nominations: Outstanding Production, Best Supporting Actress (Claire Trevor), Best Art Direction, and Best Cinematography

 No comments: